Optimal Learning from Label Proportions with General Loss Functions: Preliminaries and Notation

-Following very recent works on the subject \cite{b+25}, we decided to skip the heavy machinery of empirical process theory (e.g., \cite{bbm05,blm12,ver18,lugosi2016riskminimizationmedianofmeanstournaments}) and restrict to the case where the hypothesis space $\hyps$ is finite.
+Following very recent works on the subject \cite{b+25}, we decided to skip the heavy machinery of empirical process theory (e.g., \cite{bbm05,blm12,ver18,lugosi2016riskminimizationmedianofmeanstournaments,pmlr-v267-hogsgaard25a}), and restrict to the case where the hypothesis space $\hyps$ is finite.
 The main ideas contained in this paper can be lifted to infinite hypothesis cases, at the cost of mathematical details which are, however, not specific to the LLP framework.
-Given $\dd$, $\hyps$, and $\ell$, the \emph{population loss} (or statistical {\em risk}) of $h \in \hyps$ is